Resonant Solutions of the Non-linear Schroedinger Equation with Periodic Potential

 \section{Introduction}

 Non-linear Schr\"{o}dinger equation

 describes a variety of physical phenomena in optics, acoustics, quantum condensate (Gross-Pitaevskii equation), hydrodynamics, plasma physics, etc. The case of a periodic potential $V$ is of great interest.
-The equation has been studied for a long time (e.g. \cite{KS02} -- \cite{YD03}).
-However, most of the studies are in physics literature and concern with one-dimensional situation.
-Higher dimensions are investigated mostly numerically.
+The equation has been studied for a long time.
+However, majority of the studies is in physics literature and concerns with one-dimensional situation.
+Higher dimensions are investigated mostly numerically, (e.g. \cite{KS02} -- \cite{YD03}) for dimension two).
 Theoretical papers for periodic multidimensional situations are more sparse.
 We definitely have to refer here to \cite{B1}-\cite{CLY} devoted to periodic initial value problems with $V$ being zero or an operator of multiplication in the Fourier dual space.
 We approach \eqref{1a} somewhat differently.
 We are interested in stationary solutions of \eqref{1a} in multiple dimensions.
 It was proven in \cite{KKS1}, \cite {KKS2} that there are stationary solutions of \eqref{1a} close to plane waves $e^{i(\vec k, \vec x)}$ for an extensive set of $\vec k$ in dimensions two and three.
-In this paper we show that there exist stationary solutions close to a non-trivial combination of two plane waves at high energies for a periodic non-linear Schroedinger equation in dimension two.
+In this paper we show that there exist stationary solutions close to non-trivial combinations of two plane waves at high energies for a periodic non-linear Schroedinger equation in dimension two.
 The corresponding isoenergetic surfaces are described.

 We start with considering a nonlinear polyharmonic equation:

 and the quasi-periodic boundary conditions:

 where $l$ is an integer such that $2l>n$ or $l=1$, $n=2$ and $\sigma \in \R$.
 We consider a periodic potential $V(\vec{x})$.
 We assume that the potential $V$ is a trigonometric polynomial with the elementary cell of periods $Q=[0,2\pi]^n$: